e-Nicko/e-Nicko/README.md

 I am a multidisciplinary designer, CG artist, and full-stack web developer.
 I go by the alias e-Nicko, and I am passionate about blending design and technology to create immersive and functional digital experiences.
+I'm currently focused on exploring the possibilities of creating applications with AI functionality.

 <a href="https://dribbble.com/Nicko" target="_blank">
 <img src="https://github.com/e-Nicko/e-Nicko/blob/main/let-me-play.gif" width="100%" />